mkleczek/pg-notify-stdout/README.md

 The tool is useful in master/replica scenarios as LISTEN/NOTIFY does not work for clients connected to replicas.
 Example:

-Let's say we want to have sepearate instances of [PostgREST|https://postgrest.org]:
+Let's say we want to have sepearate instances of https://postgrest.org:
 * one connected to master and serving both reads and updates
-* another connected to one of the replicas and serving read requests only Wa also want to be able to reconfigure both instances upon schema changes with `NOTIFY pgrst, 'reload schema'`.
+* another connected to one of the replicas and serving read requests only

+We also want to be able to reconfigure both instances upon schema changes with `NOTIFY pgrst, 'reload schema'`.
 Unfortunatelly it will not work for the one connected to a replica.
 It would be best if PostgREST could use separate connection configuratin for its notification listener but it cannot at this moment.

 The solution is to have a daemon connected to master and listening on pgrst channel, sending USR2 signals to PostgREST instances upon each notification.
 But there is no such software though - the closest I could find is https://github.com/CrunchyData/pg_eventserv - but it looks to me WebSockets are really too much and would require `wscat` or similar to use.